History of the Belgium national football team: Birth of a national team (1900–04)

-On 11 October 1900, Beerschot Athletic Club president of honour Jorge Díaz announced that Belgium would host a series of challenge matches in Antwerp, taking on Europe's best football teams.
-After some organisational difficulties, a first tournament was played between a Belgian selection and a Dutch team led by ex-footballer Cees van Hasselt on 28 April 1901.
-The results were in Belgium's favour, with her team defeating Netherlands by 8–0, and going on to win three follow-up games (1–0, 2–1, 6–4).
-However these results were not recognised by FIFA since the Belgian team contained some English players.
+On 11 October 1900, Beerschot Athletic Club president of honour Jorge Díaz announced that Antwerp would host a series of challenge matches between Europe's best football teams.
+The prize was the Coupe Vanden Abeele, a cup offered by the Antwerp football director Frédéric Vanden Abeele.
+After some organizational difficulties, on 28 April 1901, Beerschot's pitch hosted its first tournament, in which a Belgian selection faced a Dutch team made up of players from third-level sides led by ex-footballer Cees van Hasselt.
+Naturally, the hosts had little trouble claiming the cup, defeating the Netherlands by 8–0.
+As a result of the games not being sanctioned by the Royal Dutch Football Association (KNVB), only players from the second division were available to Van Hasselt, so Belgium also won the next matches, although with more leveled scores (1–0, 2–1, 6–4).
+However these results were not recognized by FIFA since the Belgian team contained some English players, such as Herbert Potts, who scored 12 of "Belgium's" 17 goals.

-On 1 May 1904 the Belgian team played their first official game, against France at the Stade Vivier d'Oie ("Goose Pond Stadium") in Uccle.
+On 1 May 1904, the Belgian team played their first official game, against France at the Stade Vivier d'Oie ("Goose Pond Stadium") in Uccle.
 The game was attended by 1,500 spectators and ended in a 3–3 draw, leaving neither side in possession of the Évence Coppée Trophy.
 Twenty days later, the Belgian and French football associations joined five other national teams in founding the International Federation of Association Football, or FIFA.
 At that time, Belgium's national squad was chosen by a committee of representatives from the country's six or seven main clubs.